A thriving community

 - Using consultants with expertise in arts planning, we will understand assets, collect and assess priorities and project ideas, and prioritize strategies to engage new audiences, increase tourism, and harness the power of the creative economy to revitalize downtown

-A key element of their work will be to hold interviews with stakeholders which would include artists, performance organizations such as music and theater, historical organizations, educators, and patrons.
-The plan will include measurements as well as a market assessment of demand, including full time and seasonal residents and visitors.
-The timeline completes the plan by year-end.
+A key element of their work was to hold interviews with stakeholders which would include artists, performance organizations such as music and theater, historical organizations, educators, and patrons.
+The plan included measurements as well as a market assessment of demand, including full time and seasonal residents and visitors.
+The plan was completed in 2018.

-AMS Planning and Research has completed two reports:
+AMS Planning and Research has completed the following reports:

-Success metrics will use the most current NEA Creative Placemaking methods, with collaboratively developed rubrics.
+- Success metrics will use the most current NEA Creative Placemaking methods, with collaboratively developed rubric

 To accomplish this, the plan will:

-Cover visual, performing, literary, and healing arts, and museums and cultural offerings.
+- Cover visual, performing, literary, and healing arts as well as museums and cultural offerings.